vinayredkar/25_Value-plus-plus/README.md

 Project Outcome:
 1. Farmer can see which crops are most suitable for the climate and soil of his current area.
 2. Farmer can predict what disease his crop is suffering from by uploading a picture of his yield.
-3. Farmer gets recommended for a suitable fretilizer for his given soil condition
+3. Farmer gets recommendition for a suitable fretilizer for his given soil condition.